ikizir/HohhaDynamicXOR/README.md

 Please feel free to test it and share your success or faux-pas: ikizir@gmail.com

+## Reliability

+Some people ask me, how reliable it is and why I don't use approved algorithm.
+A "really professional" guy, on an encryption mailing list, full of "Security Gods"(One of them wrote me privately and he was the head of cryptology chair on a reputable US Univesity for example), asked me "why don't I use DES for example.
+What is the difference, why is it more secure?"

+Here is why.
+Let's have a key body of just 128 random bytes, and 3 as the number of jumps.
+Forget the key body length now.
+For "every transaction", we send 8 bytes of Salt(or nonce) data unique for that transaction!
+Which adds 2^64 complexity.
+For every transaction, we also use 1 byte of crc key checksum data.
+Which adds 2^8 complexity.
+Which makes, 2^72 possibilities for each bytes encrypted.
+Because, anytime, any bit of this values change, entire "jump path" and the "entire" ciphertext will be different!
+Those are the essential parameters besides key body elements for each byte to be encrypted!
+At least 2^72 complexity brute force attack is necessary just to make any meaningful analysis.
+Not breaking!
+Just analyzing!

+Hey!
+We don't count the key body into consideration yet!
+This is just the randomness we add to encyrption for each operation.
+And huh!
+Even without taking key body into account; we are above the security level provided by DES; which has 2^56 complexity for brute force attacks.
+Considering we have only the key body, for every byte to be encrypted, there are 128*128*128 possibilities to obtain the number to be finally XORed with plaintext byte!
+And every time we encrypt a byte from plaintext, we encrypt a byte from key body!

+As I told you, I am not an expert.
+I don't claim it is "impossible" to break.But those are the base numbers.
+I just tell, for example, for my specific needs in a chat application, where the keys are not used for a very long time, it seems enough.
+It is up to you to decide.
+Take your own risk!
+Think carefully when to use, where to use it!
+All I can do is to share my ideas transparently.

 ## Usage
 ```C
 void xorGetKey(uint8_t NumJumps, uint32_t BodyLen, uint8_t *KeyBuf);